El Modena High School Cheerleading

 • Failure to maintain skill level demonstrated at tryouts

-• Bullying, gossiping or immature behavior towards your teammates or fellow students at El Modena or other school
+• Bullying, gossiping, or immature behavior towards your teammates or fellow students at El Modena or other schools

 Cell phones must remain in bags during all practices and events.
 Emergencies should be directed to coaches.